MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/8-summary.md

 Nice job!
 Your pipeline is taking shape.
 You and the Tailspin team have moved from a basic proof of concept to a realistic release pipeline.
-You can use this pipeline to build an artifact, and test it before you give it to your users.
+You can use this pipeline to build an artifact and test it before you give it to your users.

 In this module, you learned ways to control how changes move from one stage of a pipeline to the next.
 Let's review the pipeline you built in this module.
 This image shows your pipeline's overall shape: